sui-foundation/sips/sips/sip-FanTV_OpenID_Whitelist.md

 ## Security Considerations

 (todo) discuss what measures you have taken to secure the certificate signing key. discuss whether applications can create client ID against your issuer.

+(todo) Discuss worst case scenarios.
+If the JWK endpoint is unavailable, all zkLogin wallets associated with the provider will be locked out of their wallet since JWT cannot be generated.
+If the signing key is compromised, all wallets associated with this provider will result in loss of funds since anyone can forfeit the JWT and ZK proof as a result.

 ## Copyright